vichrist/wk-7homework/README.md

-  #  Project Title: Good README Generator
+  #  Title: Good README Generator

-  ## Description:
+  ## Description
+  To create a command-line application that dynamically generates a professional README.md from user input using the [Inquirer package] of NPM

   ## Table of Contents